Foods For Goldfish-What Are The Best Food Options?

 Myth: Goldfish can be over-fed.
 They can't, but you can feed poor quality food that quickly pollutes their water.

-Several factors affect how often and how much we feed our goldfish:
+Several factors affect how often and how much we feed our Goldfish:

 • Water temperature